 - Who were the library professionals enrolled in the course?
 What was their background (if any) in data?

 We had a very diverse group of professionals participating in the course, working in different contexts (urban, rural), and with different experiences using data as part of their work.
 The group included children librarians; youth librarians and literacy coordinators; librarians managing collections and circulation; academic librarians; and reference librarians, among others.
 This diversity truly enriched the conversations and peer-feedback people received as part of the class.
 It was a great learning experience for us as instructors as well.

 - What issue areas or community concerns did students bring into the course for discussion?
 What problems were the students most keen to solve in and with their communities?

 The librarians in the course came from different areas in California working in different social, economic, and cultural contexts.
 The social issues they identified as pressing in their communities clearly reflected the differences within their specific settings.
-There was a range of community issues, some of which included combating stigma and raising awareness about mental health; supporting communities that are heavily impacted by the economic impacts of .
+There was a range of community issues, some of which included combating stigma and raising awareness about mental health, and supporting communities that are heavily impacted by the economic impacts of COVID-19.
 There were also participants working on library specific issues aimed at expanding certain programs to marginalized communities, assessing the value and reach of services such as electronic collections (eBooks, for example), and implementing new services such as Library by Mail.